From River to Mountains; Silver City Monarch Aware

 Plan to start eating our potluck picnic at 5:00pm.
 Please bring a dish to share and your own plates, eating utensils and drinks.
 After sharing the fine food we will hold a short meeting for our bi-annual election of officers.
 A nominating committee made up of Allison Boyd, Elroy Limmer and Jackie Blurton selected the following nominees to be on the board of directors.
 Nominations will also be accepted from the floor.

 If you are interested in serving on the board, we would love to have you join us.
 There are other appointed positions where you are also welcome to contribute your talents.

 Birds & Brews - Join Us!

 5:15 pm, 4th Thursday of the Month

 Little Toad Creek at the corner of Bullard and Broadway.
-Eat, drink, visit, share trip reports, short slide shows & programs in the back meeting room.
+Eat, drink, visit, trip reports, slide shows & programs in the meeting room.

 Want to Attend?
-Contact us at firstname.lastname@example.org to receive the announcement email with program details prior to each Birds & Brew.
-Please RSVP with your name(s) for the door list.
-Room occupancy limit is the first 30 to sign up.
+Contact us: firstname.lastname@example.org to receive the announcement email with program details prior to each Birds & Brew.
+Please RSVP with your name(s) - room occupancy limit is first 30 to sign up.